 What Is a HEPA Filter and How Does It Work?

-HEPA filters were primarily made to defend scientists against radiation as they created the atomic bomb during World War II.
+HEPA furnace filters were primarily made to defend scientists against radiation as they created the atomic bomb during World War II.
 These fiberglass filters use fine mesh that catches many contaminants.
 Today, these filters are typically installed in medical settings, science labs and even houses.

 If you tried to use a HEPA filter in your furnace, you’d more than likely have problems receiving ample air from your vents.
 This is because your furnace’s blower motor isn’t designed to work with such a thick filter.

 What MERV Rating Can My Furnace Work With?

 Filters are graded by their MERV rating, or Minimum Efficiency Reporting Value.
 The higher the number, the better the filter is at trapping small particles.

 Here’s how typical household filters are categorized:

 - Flat filters—MERV 5.
 Captures pollen and dust mites.